SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 * KEYSTORE_FORMAT - Either "JKS" or "PKCS12" depending on the file format.
 The path is provided by KEYSTORE_NAME.
 * TRUSTSTORE_NAME - The path to your truststore which contains the certificate of the server.
 * TRUSTSTORE_PASSWORD - The password to access the truststore.
-* TRUSTSTORE_FORMAT should be "JKS" or "PKCS12" depending on the file format.
+* TRUSTSTORE_FORMAT - Either "JKS" or "PKCS12" depending on the file format.
 The path is provided by TRUSTSTORE.
 * PLATFORM_URL should be platform URL.
 * DEVICE_ACCESS_TOKEN_PATH API - The endpoint responsible for the mTLS protocol.
 * LOCAL_DEVICE_CHAIN - The whole chain in PEM format.